foxie-io/ng/docs/framework.md

 ### DefaultID

-The `DefaultID` generic type allows skipping components by their concrete type.
+The `DefaultID` generic type allows skipping features by their concrete type.
 For example:

 ```go
 type AuthGuard struct {